mitre/inspec-advanced-developer/README.md

     icon: layout
     details: For this follow-on advanced class we’ll be writing InSpec Resources in the Ruby language, so it is highly recommended students review the MITRE Basic InSpec Devloper course and Ruby primers
     link: https://mitre-inspec-developer.netlify.app/
-  - title: Run an InSpec profile against a component of an application stack
-    icon: info
-    details: Learn how to utilize the profiles we build to run against an application stack
-  - title: Run multiple InSpec profiles against an application stack
-    icon: info
-    details: Learn to utilize profile inheritance to run multiple profiles against an application stack
-  - title: Develop resources to aid in creating controls
-    icon: blog
-    details: Understand and be able to develop InSpec resources when the required functionality does not exist
-  - title: Describe the InSpec framework and its capabilities
+  - title: Automate security testing
     icon: support
-    details: Create components, connected components, modules - and their tests - right from the CLI
-  - title: Describe the architecture of an InSpec profile
-    icon: lock
-    details: Understand InSpec and it's architecture
+    details: Integrate InSpec into a CI/CD pipeline
+    link: /course/04.md
-  - title: Build an InSpec profile to transform security policy into automated security testing
+  - title: Extend InSpec to meet new use cases
     icon: tool
+    details: Develop resources to aid in creating controls
+    link: course/06.md
+  - title: Contribute to the open-source security community
+    icon: community
+    details: Add the resources you develop to the InSpec framework
+    link: course/14.md
+  # - title: Describe the InSpec framework and its capabilities
+  #   icon: support
+  #   details: Create components, connected components, modules - and their tests - right from the CLI
+  # - title: Describe the architecture of an InSpec profile
+  #   icon: lock
+  #   details: Understand InSpec and it's architecture
+  # - title: Run an InSpec profile against a component of an application stack
+  #   icon: info
+  #   details: Learn how to utilize the profiles we build to run against an application stack
+  # - title: Run multiple InSpec profiles against an application stack
+  #   icon: info
+  #   details: Learn to utilize profile inheritance to run multiple profiles against an application stack
+  # - title: Develop resources to aid in creating controls
+  #   icon: blog
+  #   details: Understand and be able to develop InSpec resources when the required functionality does not exist
+  # - title: Build an InSpec profile to transform security policy into automated security testing
+  #   icon: tool
-    details: Understand and perform hands on development of InSpec profiles
+  #   details: Understand and perform hands on development of InSpec profiles
-  - title: View and analyze InSpec results
+  # - title: View and analyze InSpec results
-    details: Learn how to analyze outputs of InSpec profiles in more human readable format
+  #   details: Learn how to analyze outputs of InSpec profiles in more human readable format
-    icon: markdown
+  #   icon: markdown
-  - title: Report results
+  # - title: Report results
-    icon: copy
+  #   icon: copy
-    details: Create outputs of files that can be shared and reported out based on InSpec results
+  #   details: Create outputs of files that can be shared and reported out based on InSpec results

 copyright: false
 footer: Apache-2.0 | Copyright © 2022 - The MITRE Corporation